LLNL/conduit/src/docs/sphinx/relay_io.rst

 Generic Relay I/O Interface
 ---------------------------

 The generic Relay I/O interface allows you to read and write conduit::Nodes using any enabled I/O interface through a simple path-based API.
-The I/O interface used is selected using the extension of the destination path or an explicit protocol argument.
+The underlying I/O interface is selected using the extension of the destination path or an explicit protocol argument.

 The ``conduit_relay`` library provides the following methods in the ``conduit::relay::io`` namespace: